RISCV-on-Microsemi-FPGA/RISC-V-Creative-Board/Modify_The_FPGA_Design/README.md

    Contains a simple RISCV design which allows users to use basic peripherals such as GPIO, UART and Timers.
 Uses legacy CoreRISCV_AXI4 soft processor.
 * IGL2_CoreRISCV_AXI4_TickTackToe:

    Contains design which enables Adafruit touch screen interface using CoreSPI.
-To use this deisgn a daughter board is needed from Adafruit, more information on this can be found [here](https://www.adafruit.com/product/1651).
+To use this design a daughter board is needed from Adafruit, more information on this can be found [here](https://www.adafruit.com/product/1651).
-   The design used along side of the TickTackToe example software found [here](https://github.com/RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/tree/master/Example_Software_Projects).
+   The design used along side of the TickTackToe example software found [here](https://github.com/RISCV-on-Microsemi-FPGA/RISC-V-Creative-Board/tree/master/Example_Software_Projects).
 This design uses legacy CoreRISCV_AXI4 soft processor.
 * IGL2_MiV_RISCV_Systick_Blinky

    Uses MIV_RV32IMA_L1_AHB soft processor.
 Contains a simple RISCV design which allows users to use basic peripherals such as GPIO, UART and Timers.